Coyote Gulch, Glen Canyon National Recreation Area Utah #76072or

 From the Middle Fork Valley, there are some outstanding alternative return routes.
 Some of them involve negotiating passes in other valleys, while others take little-used trails across the benchland.
 I chose to return on the same trails I came in on, with one last camp again at Dream Lake.

-Aside from the first few miles on the first day I came across very few other parties.
-So if you’re looking for backcountry solitude this is a good place to find it.
-I came across quite a few parties starting out in the last five miles, about half of them were horse-packing.
-The easy way to explore in the Winds.
+Aside from the first few miles on the first day, I came across very few other parties.
+So if you’re looking for backcountry solitude, this is a good place to find it.
+I came across quite a few parties starting out in the last five miles; about half of them were horse-packing.
+The easy way to explore the Winds.

 Boulder River Bridger Wilderness Wind River Range Wyoming Central Wind River RangeBoulder River Central Wind River Range #69349 Purchase